U.S. Treasury official warns Russia trying to bypass Western sanctions via Turkey | Law-Order

 U.S. Treasury official warns Russia trying to bypass Western sanctions via Turkey

-In a phone call, the two also discussed ongoing efforts to implement and enforce sanctions against Russia, the department said in a statement.
+In a phone call, the two also discussed ongoing efforts to implement and enforce the sanctions against Russia, the department said in a statement.
+In its own readout of the call, the Turkish finance ministry said Elitas had stressed Turkey's deep economic and political relations with both Russia and Ukraine but also assured Adeyemo that Ankara would not allow any violation of the sanctions.

+"Elitas confirmed that Turkey's position has not changed regarding the current processes and sanctions, but that it would not allow the breaching of sanctions by any institution or person," the ministry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)